 Little kids: How many numbers can you count?
 Bonus: If you count off every other number to go higher, starting with 2 and 4, what are the next 4 numbers you say?

 Big kids: Bigger numbers take longer to say.
 Can you say the number 2,386 out loud?
-Bonus: If you tried counting from June 18 to September 14, how many days would you count including the first and last?
+Bonus: In 2007 Jeremy counted from June 18 to September 14.
+How many days was that, including the first and last?
 (Hint if needed: What if you went to Sept.
 18?
 June has 30 days, while July and August each have 31.)

 Wee ones: Different for everyone…1, 2, 3, 4, 5, 6, 7…see how high you can make it!